-From the lush and humid forests of the central mountains to the idyllic surfing beaches of the northwest and the dry forests of the south coast, Puerto Rico is a haven for ecotourism.
+From the lush and humid forests of the central mountains to the idyllic surfing beaches of the northwest, Puerto Rico is a haven for ecotourism.
 If it's nature that entices you here, it's the sands, the islands, and the historical cities that will keep you enchanted.

 1. Bar hop along Calle San Sebastián in San Juan

-It's lined with historic buildings, including San José church, the historic Hijos de Borinquen bar, and Casa Blanca – former home of the island’s first Spanish governor, Juan Ponce de León, La Calle San Sebastián allows visitors the chance to savor a little bit of Old San Juan.
+Lined with historic buildings, including San José church, the historic Hijos de Borinquen bar and Casa Blanca – former home of the island’s first Spanish governor – Juan Ponce de León, La Calle San Sebastián allows visitors the chance to savor a little bit of Old San Juan.
 Named after Saint Sebastian, this cobblestoned street is one of the most beautiful on the island.

 2. Take an architectural tour of Old San Juan

-Each establishment is family-owned, and most have informal picnic-style tables where you can mingle with other patrons and have a few drinks, and perhaps even dance to música típica (folk music).
+Each establishment is family-owned, and most have informal picnic-style tables where you can mingle with other patrons, have a few drinks, and perhaps even dance to música típica (folk music).

 This is a relatively new concept on the island, as Puerto Rican cheese is traditionally freshly prepared.
 Using raw cow’s milk from Hatillo's cattle ranchers, staff will help you create some of the best-aged cheese you’ve ever tasted – you can even opt for lactose-free.

-There's a small hitch though: the cheese takes approximately two months to reach maturity.
-If you’re only passing by, you can purchase some of their cheeses and yogurts pre-made from the farm store or swing by for brunch in true Puerto Rican country style, one of the best food experiences on the island.
+There's one small hitch: the cheese takes approximately two months to reach maturity.
+If you’re only passing by, you can purchase some of their pre-made cheeses and yogurts from the farm store or swing by for brunch in true Puerto Rican country style, one of the best food experiences on the island.

 The rest of the park is a wonderland for adventure lovers, with thrilling rock climbing walls, rope fields, obstacle courses, hanging bridges, free falls (with safety gear, of course), suspended cycling and moonlight tours.